Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: The curtain-driven regime: characteristics and scaling analysis

 and

 where $C_1$ and $C_2$ are proportionality constants.
 The velocity scale in dimensionless form is then given by

-We verify whether the scaling given by \eqref{eq:velocity_cell_dimensionless} is observed in the simulations.
+We verify whether the scaling given by Eq. \eqref{eq:velocity_cell_dimensionless} is observed in the simulations.
 We define the velocity scale from the simulations as

-where $L_c$ is the length of the recirculation cell and the velocity $u_y$ has been averaged over time.
+where $L_c$ is the length of the recirculation cell and the velocity $u_y$ has been averaged over time considering only times after a steady state has been established in the recirculation cell.
 The values of $C_1$ and $C_2$ are obtained using multiple linear regression yielding $0.155 \pm 0.008$ and $0.135\pm0.015$ (with 95\% CI), respectively.
-Henceforth, we consider, for simplicity, the approximation
+Henceforth, for simplicity, we consider the approximation.

 Figure \ref{fig:velocity_scale_comparison} presents the left side of this equation versus the right side for all of our simulations, showing good agreement.

 The next step is to determine a typical time scale.
 Since the parcels are continuously lifted up and down in the recirculation cell over the water height with typical velocity $U_c$, we define the typical mixing time scale inside the cell $\tau_{mix}\equiv H/U_c$ such that in dimensionless form